 Either really helpful or extremely creepy

-The Facebook Messenger app actually poses more of a risk than you might imagine.
-This is especially true for those who have hundreds of friends, not all of which are people you may have ever actually met.
-We probably put way too much of ourselves on social media, providing more information than we think.
+The Facebook Messenger app poses more risk than you might imagine.
+This is especially true for those with hundreds of friends, not all of whom you may have met.
+We probably put too much of ourselves on social media, providing more information than we think.
 Understanding how you can track others may enlighten you on how easy it can be for someone to do the same to you.

-You don’t even need to be tech-savvy in order to track someone using Messenger.
+You don’t need to be tech-savvy to track someone using Messenger.
 It doesn’t take an elite-level hacker to get on Facebook and see someone has shared their location.

 - Click Location.